 - Be alert for changes in behavior including agitation, depressed mood, and suicide-related events, and seek medical advice if changes are apparent.
 Venlafaxine may unmask bipolar disorder; be alert for symptoms of bipolar such as extremely elevated mood, risk-taking behaviors, false belief of superiority, or difficulty falling asleep.

 - Do not drive or operate machinery until full effects of venlafaxine are known as it may impair your judgment and affect your ability to drive or operate machinery.

 - Seek urgent medical advice if symptoms consistent with serotonin syndrome (such as agitation, hallucinations, fast heart rate, dizziness, flushing, nausea, or diarrhea) develop.

 - Alcohol is best avoided when taking venlafaxine.

 - Do not stop taking venlafaxine suddenly.
-Your doctor will advise you how to taper it when the time comes to discontinue it.
+Your doctor will advise you on how to taper it when the time comes to discontinue it.

 - Seek urgent advice from an eye professional if eye pain, changes in vision, or swelling or redness around the eye develop.

 6. Response and effectiveness

 - Peak plasma concentrations occur within one to two hours of taking an immediate-release tablet; however, it may take two to four weeks before a reduction in depressive symptoms is noticed, and up to six to eight weeks before the full effects are seen.